shazChaudhry/docker-elastic/README.md

   * [List of supported logging drivers](https://docs.docker.com/engine/admin/logging/overview/#supported-logging-drivers)

 **Prerequisite**
-* Set up a development infrastructre by following [Infra as Code](https://github.com/shazChaudhry/infra) repo on github
+* Set up a development infrastructre by following [Infra as Code](https://github.com/shazChaudhry/infra) repo on github _(Optional as you might already have your own infra up and running)_

 **Instructions**
 * Log into the master node in the Docker Swarm cluster setup above